mnevinTransunion/netclientapi/README.md

 Decision decision = ApiClient.GetDecision(returnCase.Id);

-// Now its up to you what you do with our decision
+// Now it's up to you what you do with our decision

 ```